Tayjsl97/Tayjsl97.github.io/index.md

 ## Research Interests

-- Industrial IoT System
+- Aritificial Intelligence
-- Network Cybersecurity
+- Automatic Music Generation
-- Applied Machine Learning
+- Deep Generative Model

-My current research focuses on practical problems that artificial intelligence faces in real life.
-My interests are on the **Machine Learning** and its applications in **Industrial IoT**.
+My current research focuses on automatic music generation using artificial intelligence techniques.
+My interests are on the **Deep Generative Model** and its applications in **Intelligent Music Generation**.
 In a word, advanced technologies like ML and IoT positively influence the life of everybody.
 I wish to devote my talent to this meaningful cause and bring well-being to society.

 <br>